 Abstracts selected for oral presentation should be presented in 'Grand Round' style with multiple choice option Q&A during the presentation to allow audience participation.

-Research abstracts: any original research including literature review is accepted.
-Abstracts should contain the title, introduction, method, results and discussion.
+- Research abstracts: any original research including literature review is accepted.
+Abstract should contain the title, introduction, method, results and discussion.

 For professionals with a medical, dental or veterinary qualification recognised by GMC, GDC or RCVS.

 For professionals working in the healthcare sector or with an interest in healthcare issues and do not qualify for a Fellow membership.

 For students studying medicine, dentistry or an undergraduate qualification in a healthcare-related subject, in the UK or overseas.